Online Bipartite Matching with Advice: Tight Robustness-Consistency Tradeoffs for the Two-Stage Model: Introduction

+\textbf{Extension to Adwords and fractional advice.} We show that our results also hold for the two-stage Adwords (budgeted allocation) problem with advice, specified in \Cref{sec:notation}.
+Here, we allow both the algorithm and the advice to make fractional allocations.
+We extend our penalty function definition, since the fill of a supply node in the suggested (fractional) allocation $A$ can now be any real number $a\in[0,1]$.
+The defined function decreases pointwise in $a$, and recovers the upper envelope if $a=0$, and recovers the lower envelope if $a=1$.
+We derive the same result, that the best-possible tradeoff between robustness $R$ and consistency $C$ satisfies $\sqrt{1-R} + \sqrt{1-C} = 1$.

+\textbf{{Proof techniques}.} Our proof builds upon the framework of \citet{feng2021two}, but introduces several new ingredients.
+First, because we need to adjust for advice and take the upper/lower envelopes, our penalty functions are no longer \textit{strictly} increasing from 0 to 1.
+This requires {an adjusted} structural decomposition for the optimal solution to the convex optimization problem, in which some of the properties from \citet{feng2021two} do not hold.
+Second, our result requires characterizing a larger family of penalty functions that guarantees $R$-robustness.
+Even when $R=3/4$, i.e.\ when advice is ignored, our proof reveals that a family beyond the linear penalty function of \citet{feng2021two} can be 3/4-robust.
+In general, because \citet{feng2021two} do not consider online matching with advice, our consistency proofs will be different from their work.

+\textbf{Interpreting our guarantee in terms of advice accuracy.} Suppose the true second stage $D_2$ follows some underlying distribution $\cD$, for which the optimal objective value is $w^*(\cD):=\max_{M_1}\bE_{D_2\sim\cD}[w(M_1,D_2)]$.
+Our result says that for any $R\in[0,3/4]$, one can simultaneously satisfy desiderata~\eqref{eqn:introConsistent}--\eqref{eqn:introRobust}, where $C$ is defined by $\sqrt{1-R} + \sqrt{1-C} = 1$.
+Taking linearity of expectation and solving for $C$, our algorithm's expected performance $\bE_{D_2\sim\cD}[w(M^A_1,D_2)]$ is at least

+The ratio $\bE_{D_2\sim\cD}[w(A,D_2)]/w^*(\cD)$ can be interpreted as a measure of "advice accuracy", where the hope is that if $A$ optimized a predicted distribution $\hcD$ "close to" $\cD$, then this ratio will be close to 1.
+The first argument in~\eqref{eqn:123980} will provide a better guarantee than $R$ under sufficiently high advice accuracy, although we do not try to provide explicit bounds on how prediction accuracy translates to advice accuracy (see \citet{lavastida2021learnable} for some results of this form).

-\textbf{Multi-stage variant.} Classical models of online matching and budgeted allocation \citep{karp1990optimal,mehta2007adwords} allow more than two stages of online arrivals, and algorithms that \textit{hybridize} between a fixed "advice" algorithm and traditional algorithms that "balance" against the adversary were introduced in \citet{mahdian2012online}.
-However, under this framework it is difficult to define how the advice algorithm should react if the observed arrivals start to diverge from its predictions, making any tightness results between robustness and consistency elusive.
-Therefore, we instead focus on the elegant two-stage model of \citet{feng2021two}, avoiding any complexities in how the advice should adapt to the accuracy of past predictions.
+\textbf{Multiple stages.} Classical models of online matching and budgeted allocation \citep{karp1990optimal,mehta2007adwords} allow more than two stages of online arrivals, and algorithms that \textit{hybridize} between a fixed "advice" algorithm and traditional algorithms that "balance" against the adversary were introduced in \citet{mahdian2012online}, which is to our knowledge the first occurrence of algorithms with advice in the literature.
+However, \citet{mahdian2012online} assume the advice to be exogenously fixed instead of adapting to the decisions of the algorithm, making it difficult to define the notion of a "tight" robustness-consistency tradeoff.
+Therefore, we instead focus on the elegant two-stage model of \citet{feng2021two}, avoiding complexities in how the advice should adapt to the algorithm's past decisions.